 With a lot of sign language, thanks to childhoods playing charades, we managed to order a couple of beers.
 Then we settled down to browse the menu, which didn’t have any of the helpful pictures we’d become used to.
 What a drag.

 A smiling waitress appeared, and we still had no idea what to order, so she summoned another waiter called the Maître D. It started to feel like an episode of Candid Camera or Fawlty Towers.

 Somehow we got through the process of ordering, although we had no idea what our hot and spicy pot was going to look like.
 Or taste like.
 But we like adventures…

-The Salad Bar at the Spicy Hot Pots Restaurant
+The Salad Bar at the Hot Pot Restaurant

-Spicy Hot Pots = A Lot of Chilli
+Spicy Hot Pots = A Truckload of Chilli

 It looked good.
 The large two-sectioned (steaming hot) bowl was reverently lowered into the big hole in the table, then the other items were brought out.
 Oh, yummy.
 A vast platter of pink mystery meat and a plate of slightly pinker mystery meat with a lot of fat in it.
 We prayed it was bacon.

 Then there was a bowl of uncooked noodles and what looked like raw bamboo shoots.
 Surely not?
 I know we could lose a few pounds, but neither of us is panda sized.
 How rude!

 At this point, we noticed the gaggle of kitchen staff hanging out of the serving hatch, gawping at us and laughing.
 This wasn’t subtle sniggering but full-on guffaws and pointing.
 Aha – now we knew why we were sitting at THAT table!